frankischilling/kernelcraft/README.md

     - [X] Create atlas image from textures using a python script.
     - [ ] Integrate texture atlas into rendering pipeline
   - [ ] Add support for transparency and alpha blending
+  - [ ] Add support for skyboxes and clouds
   - [ ] Add basic lighting system
   - [ ] Implement ambient occlusion
   - [ ] Add day/night cycle